-Unless agreed upon otherwise, our affiliate, Stifel, maintains custody of our Client assets.
-We have adopted policies and procedures that are designed to mitigate risks involved with using an affiliate as the custodial firm in an effort to ensure that our Client assets are protected.
-Among other things, we undergo an annual surprise audit by an independent registered accounting firm, which audit is designed to verify the Clients' assets.
+Unless agreed upon otherwise, we maintain physical custody of Client assets in the Vantage Program as well as for accounts enrolled in our Wrap Programs.
+We have adopted policies and procedures that are designed to mitigate risks involved in being a self-custodial firm (with the exception of IRA assets) in an effort to ensure that our clients' assets are protected.
+Among other things, we undergo a separate examination by an independent auditor the purpose of which is to obtain the auditor's report on our internal controls designed to safeguard clients' assets held at our firm.
+Our firm also undergoes an annual surprise audit by an independent registered accounting firm that is designed to verify the Clients' assets.
 At the conclusion of the annual surprise audit, the independent auditor files a report with the SEC attesting to, among other things, our compliance with regulatory requirements.
-In addition, we receive an internal control report from Stifel that is issued by an independent auditor in connection with Stifel's custodial services to our Clients.

-Some of our other affiliates may also serve as qualified custodians of our Client assets.
-In such cases, consistent with applicable regulations, we generally receive a report issued by an independent registered public accountant relating to the affiliate's internal controls in connection with its custody services.
+Certain of our affiliates may also serve as qualified custodians of our Client assets.
+In such cases, consistent with applicable regulations, we receive a report issued by an independent registered public accountant relating to the affiliate's internal controls in connection with its custody services.